Soft Pumpkin Dinner Rolls with Honey Butter

 Storing

-Leftover pumpkin rolls can store at room temperature in an airtight container for up to 4 days.
-On the following days, gently warm the rolls in the microwave to make them soft dinner rolls again.
-The baked rolls can be frozen for up to 3 months too.
-Thaw the rolls overnight in the refrigerator and warm them up in the microwave before serving.
+Store leftover rolls in an airtight container at room temperature for up to 4 days.
+Warm them briefly in the microwave before eating to bring back their softness.
+They can also be frozen for up to 3 months.
+Thaw overnight in the refrigerator and warm in the microwave or a low oven before serving.

 Soft Pumpkin Dinner Rolls